michelesr/thesis/src/e2e.md

 While unit tests can be launched without additional configuration of the software, end-to-end tests require a more complex configuration, and that configuration will be discussed in detail in the next chapter.

 This chapter will focus on the implementation of web automation based end-to-end tests with the Protractor framework for the Gasista Felice AngularJS web application.
 The key principles of AngularJS framework are explained in order to permit their exploitation trough Protractor.
 In fact, the reason that lead to choosing Protractor as framework are its integration with the constructs of AngularJS framework.
+At last, will be showed how to repeat the same test routines more times with different parameters, and how a mobile responsive interface can be tested with different window sizes.

 ## Gasista Felice end-to-end testing